nyc-sea-lions-2015/sakura-challenge/README.md

 `[0, -1]` means that if you ask the turtle to move one step, she'll move by `0` pixels horizontally and `-1` pixel vertically.

+You don't need to use `bearing` directly.

-You can ask the turtle to go forward, and say how far:
+You can just ask the turtle to go forward, and say how far:

     t.fwd(5);
     t.pos;  // -> [100, 95]